leadmocha/libsbsdig/README.md

 TSBSGeant4File:
 Reads the G4SBS output to extract the useful data for the digitization of the selected Cherenkov detector.
-This data will be stored by an instance of class TSBSCherData, and will be used by class TSBSSimCherDigitization.cxx.
+This data will be stored by an instance of classes TSBSDetData, and will be used by class TSBSSimCherDigitization.cxx.

-TSBSGEM/Cher/Scint/ECal/Data:
+TSBSDetData:
-Constitutes the internal data container for the library;
+Generic library for the library internal data container;

+TSBS{GEM/Cher/Scint/ECal/HCal}Data inherits or will inherit from TSBSDetData.
+They each use a specific data structure.
+They should use a standard container however, which is not the case yet (TODO).

 The structure of the data stored is the following:

 GEM: